-It’s been a couple of days.
+It’s been a whole day.
 Your right ear is still completely clogged.
 The last time you remember hearing anything on that side was yesterday morning.
 Your left ear is trying to compensate, naturally, but only hearing from a single direction leaves you off-balance.
 It didn’t clear up after a night’s sleep as you were hoping it would.
 So, how long will your blocked ear last?

 Exactly how long your blockage will persist depends, not surprisingly, on what the cause of the blockage is.
 Some blockages subside on their own and fairly quickly at that; others could persist and require medical intervention.

-You shouldn’t let your blockage to linger for more than one week, as a general rule, without having it checked.
+You shouldn’t let your blockage linger without having it checked.

 When Should I Be Concerned About a Blocked Ear?

-You will probably begin to think about the reason for your blockage after about two days.
+You will probably begin to think about the reason for your blockage.
 Maybe you’ll think about your behavior from the past couple of days: for instance, did you get water in your ear somehow?

 You may also examine your health.
 Do have any symptoms of an ear infection?
 You may want to make an appointment if that’s the case.